yaekobbundure/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. Divide and rule
 10.Write a script that displays the result of BREATH to the power LOVE
 11. There are 10 types of people in the world.
+12. Create a script that prints all possible combinations of two letters, except oo.
+13. Write a script that prints a number with two decimal places, followed by a new line.